School of Aging Studies

 We offer programs that can be completed by full-time or part-time students and most of our degree programs allow students a great deal of freedom in choosing electives that suit their interests.

-At the undergraduate level, the School of Aging Studies offers courses of study leading to a minor in Gerontology, Bachelor of Arts in Gerontology, and Bachelor of Science in Long-Term Care Administration.
+At the undergraduate level, the School of Aging Studies offers courses of study leading to a minor in Gerontology, Bachelor of Science in Aging Sciences, and Bachelor of Science in Long-Term Care Administration.

 At the graduate level, we offer a Master of Arts in Gerontology.
 The Department also hosts the University-wide interdisciplinary Ph.D. in Aging Studies program.